Economy of Equatorial Guinea: In greater depth

 While business laws promote a liberalized economy, the business climate remains difficult.
 Application of the laws remains selective.
 Corruption among officials is widespread, and many business deals are concluded under non-transparent circumstances.

 There is little industry in the country, and the local market for industrial products is small.
 The government seeks to expand the role of free enterprise and to promote foreign investment but has had little success in creating an atmosphere conducive to investor interest.

-The Equatorial-Guinea budget has grown enormously in the past 3 years as royalties and taxes on foreign company oil and gas production have provided new resources to a once poor government.
-The 2001 budget foresaw revenues of about 154 billion CFA francs (154 GCFAF) (about U.S.$200 million), up about 50% from 2000 levels.
+The budget has grown enormously in the past 3 years as royalties and taxes on foreign company oil and gas production have provided new resources to a once poor government.
+The 2001 budget foresaw revenues of about 154 billion CFA francs (about U.S.$200 million), up about 50% from 2000 levels.
 Oil revenues account for about two-thirds of government revenue, and VAT and trade taxes are the other large revenue sources.

-Year 2001 government expenditures were planned to reach 158 billion CFA francs, up about 50% from 2000 levels.
+In 2001, government expenditures were expected to reach 158 billion CFA francs, up about 50% from 2000 levels.
 New investment projects represented about 40% of the budget, and personnel and internal and external debt payments represented about one-third of planned expenditures.

-The Equatorial-Guinea Government has undertaken a number of reforms since 1991 to reduce its predominant role in the economy and promote private sector development.
-Its role is a diminishing one, although many government interactions with the private sector are at times capricious.
+The government has undertaken a number of reforms since 1991 to reduce its predominant role in the economy and promote private sector development.
+Despite its diminishing role, the US State Department described some government interactions with the private sector as "capricious".
 Beginning in early 1997, the government initiated efforts to attract significant private sector involvement through a Corporate Council on Africa visit and numerous ministerial efforts.
 In 1998, the government privatized distribution of petroleum products.
 There are now Total and Mobil stations in the country.
 The government has expressed interest in privatizing the outmoded electricity utility.
 A French company operates cellular telephone service in cooperation with a state enterprise.
 The government is anxious for greater U.S. investment, and President Obiang visited the U.S. three times between 1999 and 2001 to encourage greater U.S. corporate interest.
 Investment in agriculture, fishing, livestock, and tourism are among sectors the government would like targeted.

 Equatorial Guinea's balance-of-payments situation has improved substantially since the mid-1990s because of new oil and gas production and favorable world energy prices.
-Exports totaled about francs CFA 915 billion in 2000 (1.25 G$US), up from CFA 437 billion (700 M$US) in 1999.
+Exports totaled about francs CFA 915 billion in 2000 (1.25B $US), up from CFA 437 billion (700M $US) in 1999.
 Crude oil exports accounted for more than 90% of export earnings in 2000.
 Timber exports, by contrast, represented only about 5% of export revenues in 2000.
 Additional oil production coming on line in 2001, combined with methanol gas exports from the new CMS-Nomeco plant, should increase export earnings substantially.